Today, I have something really incredible to share…

 11. Braided Fishing Line

-Get some braided fishing line since it’s highly durable and can take more abuse than regular fishing line.
+It’s durable and can take more abuse than regular fishing line.

 You won’t need much, so get the small spool.

-The bottom line is that having some fishing line is a great survival tool to have in your bag.
+Fishing line is a great survival tool to have in your bag.

 12. Fishing Pole (small, collapsing, or pocket)

-Recently some ingenious ultra-small fishing poles have been invented, like this small fishing rod from Emmrod.
+Like this small fishing rod from Emmrod.

 13. Yo-Yo Fishing Reels

-I recently stumbled on these ingenious little devices.
+I recently stumbled on these little devices.

 ↓ Yo-Yo Fishing Reel In Action